tomting-Auhona/GhostBoard/README.md

-# AirChess ♞
+# GhostBoard ♞

-AirChess is a browser-based chess game where a 2D chessboard floats over your live camera feed and you control it with your hand.
+GhostBoard is a browser-based chess game where a 2D chessboard floats over your live camera feed and you control it with your hand.

 ## V1